Port concession increased efficiency, saved Nigeria over $1.6bn —Terminal Operators

 Haastrup listed the other benefits of port concession to include injection of private capital into port development; freeing up government resources for other developmental purposes, elimination of port congestion; modernisation of our ports; improved availability of cargo handling equipment; competition among terminal operators, improved welfare and training of port workers and the institution of a condition of service for dockworkers.

-Our port concession regime has been studied and duplicated by many other African countries,” the she said.
+Our port concession regime has been studied and duplicated by many other African countries,” she said.

 At the event, Haastrup was honoured by the association as the Face of Port Concession in Nigeria while APM Terminals Apapa got the award of Terminal Operator of the Year.
 The Minister of Transportation Mu’azu Jaji Sambo and the Director General, Nigerian Maritime Administration and Safety Agency (NIMASA) Dr Bashir Jamoh also got awards.